yiwenluo-gogogo/Telton/README.md

 # Telton
 Input tool to help improve typing(writing code, document, article) efficiency by allow user to add self-defined shortcut for any string.

+For windows:
 Telton.zip file in the repository is the executable program to run without python.

+For mac:
+Please download Telton.dmg and follow the instructions.

-Please refer to guide below on how to use
+For how to use please refer to guide below.

-# Telton User Guide

-By Yiwen Luo

 # Telton functions